Gemma Teller Morrow: Season 3

 In "Widening Gyre", Gemma finds out that John Teller had an affair in Belfast in the late 1980s, which produced a daughter.
 She makes up her mind to go to Belfast with Clay and Jax, and employs Tara's help in breaking out of police custody.
 After a tense standoff with Wayne Unser, Gemma successfully makes it to the airport with SAMCRO.

-Once she and SAMCRO arrive in Belfast, the Sons are in danger of being deported to America.
+Once she and SAMCRO arrive in Belfast, the Sons are in danger of being deported to the US.
 When they are all in the van, Gemma forces a SAMBEL (Sons of Anarchy Belfast) member to run the police off the road.
 After SAMCRO's release from police custody, they head to the SAMBEL clubhouse, where Gemma meets Maureen and Trinity Ashby.
 Gemma and Maureen talk privately later, and Maureen tells Gemma they should continue to keep the secret about John's being Trinity's father.
 However, Jax and Trinity are attracted to each other, and Gemma tells him that Trinity is his sister, after finding them in a compromising position.

 The next day Gemma, Jax, and Opie go to the orphanage to get Abel.
 When they get there, they are under orders of Father Ashby, who tries to prevent them from taking Abel home by lying about knowing where Abel is.
 Gemma sees right through this, takes the baby hostage, and threatens to kill Ashby.
 When the Irish finally tell where Abel is, Gemma gives the baby back, and Jax goes to find him.
 When Jax returns without Abel, he tells his mother that neither he nor Abel belongs there, and Abel belongs with the other family.
 Gemma is enraged that Jax is willing to give up his own son and tells him Tara is pregnant.
 When father Ashby shows up, it is revealed that Sean Casey was tortured, and the priest tells them that Jimmy is now after Abel.
 Everyone, including Gemma, tries to get to the hotel to save Abel, only to find they are too late.
 After a deal is made between Jimmy and the True IRA, Abel returns home with his true family.